Apparently, spirits who enjoyed former existing hotels have moved in for free!

 A female entity dressed in a long gown, dressed up for a special evening has been spotted by the living, making her way down a back flight of stairs.

-An entity of a young girl lingers in some of the rooms.
+The entity of a young girl lingers in some of the rooms.

 These entities are quiet, keep to themselves, and don’t bother the living, as not much is reported about their activities/manifestations.
 They are probably were all guests of the Hotel, used to sharing the building as guests.